echoromeo/hanobo/README.md

       WARNING (MainThread) [homeassistant.loader] You are using a custom component for climate.nobo_hub which has not been tested by Home Assistant.
 This component might cause stability problems, be sure to disable it if you do experience issues with Home Assistant.

 * Play around and figure out what does not work..

+* If you want some more logging info, add this to your Home Assistant configuration file:

+      # Extra logging
+      logger:
+        default: warning
+        logs:
+          custom_components.climate.nobo_hub: info